dethcrypto/dethcode/CONTRIBUTING.md

 # install deps
 pnpm install

-pnpm build # this builds whole vscode and can take A LOT of time pnpm serve
+pnpm build # this builds whole vscode and can take A LOT of time.
+If you are having issues, read below pnpm serve
 ```